Criptext/Monkey-SDK-Android/README.md

 - A `JsonObject` with additional parameters to send.
 The receiver will get the exact same `JsonObject in the `params` attribute of the `MOKMessage` class.
   This allows you to send customized messages.
+- A string with the message to show in the push notification

 The method immediately returns the message as a `MOKMessage` object as it asynchronously sends it into the network and stores it into the database using